 If you work with excel or google sheet databases, you can easily import them in Stackby tables and continue to manage your data there.
 As a free tool, Stackby doesn’t require you to pay for additional licenses on our free forever plan as you need with Excel.
 Only when you hit the limits of the free plan, you can consider a subscription based on the number of seats you need.

 Let Stackby take over your data management needs and ensure smoother operations & automated workflows for your teams.
 It enables you to create your own database, so you can truly excel in your business.

-Free database templates
+Free excel database templates & examples

 2. Excel's Equipment Inventory List Template